Epiisteme/WhitePaper/README.md

 - It was a nascent spirit among the millenials to get more closely connected with their own age groups.
 - From the initial instincts, these social networks slowly moved into a social capital structure.
 - It has generated a lot of commoditisation and monetisation of social relationships.
-- However the real and relative value of social capital faded slowly due to excessive inteference of industrial capital.
+- The real and relative value of social capital faded slowly due to excessive inteference of industrial capital.
 - EPISTEME is an attempt to revive the original spirit and self of social networks and social business systems.

 ## Concepts